BBC Radio: Commercial radio influence

 The BBC hired many out-of-work broadcasting staff who had come from the former offshore stations.
 Kenny Everett was asked for input in how to run the new pop station due to his popularity with both listeners and fellow presenters.
 Tony Blackburn, who presented the first Radio 1 Breakfast show, had previously presented the morning show on Radio Caroline and later on Radio London.
 He attempted to duplicate the same sound for Radio 1.
 Among the other DJs hired was John Peel, who had presented the overnight show on Radio London, called The Perfumed Garden.
 Though it only ran for a few months prior to Radio London's closure, The Perfumed Garden got more fan mail than the rest of the pop DJs on Radio London combined, so much that staff wondered what to do with it all.
 The reason it got so much mail was that it played different music and was the beginning of the "album rock" genre.
 On Everett's suggestion, Radio London's PAMS jingles were commissioned to be re-recorded in Dallas, Texas, so that "Wonderful Radio London" became "Wonderful Radio One on BBC".

-The BBC's more popular stations have encountered pressure from the commercial sector.
-John Myers, who had developed commercial brands such as Century Radio and Real Radio, was asked in the first quarter of 2011 to conduct a review into the efficiencies of Radios 1, 2, 1Xtra and 6 Music.
+The second half of the 1990s saw the BBC's more popular stations start to encounter pressure from the commercial sector due to the repositioning of BBC Radio 1 and the arrival of more commercial stations. and John Myers, who had developed commercial brands such as Century Radio and Real Radio, was asked in the first quarter of 2011 to conduct a review into the efficiencies of Radios 1, 2, 1Xtra and 6 Music.
 His role, according to Andrew Harrison, the chief executive of RadioCentre, was "to identify both areas of best practice and possible savings."